MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 This configuration file is used deploy Office to the broad group users.
 The settings are exactly the same as the first configuration file, except the installation channel and update channel are both set to Semi-Annual Channel.

-## Step 5: Customize the configuration files for your environment
+## Step 4: Customize the configuration files for your environment

 To change the options from our example, you can edit the XML elements and attributes in the configuration files.
 For example, if you want to add a third language, you can insert an additional language element with the appropriate ID.
 You can also create additional configuration files for other groups you want to deploy to, such as a group that needs to receive updates from a different channel or a group that needs the 64-bit edition of Office.

 For more information about the configuration options, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

-## Step 6: Deploy Office 365 ProPlus
+## Step 5: Deploy Office 365 ProPlus

-To deploy Office, we'll provide two commands that users can run from their client computers.
-The first command installs Office for client computers in the pilot group and the second for the broad group.
-The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Office to install on the client computer.
+To deploy Office, we'll provide two commands that users can run from their computers.
+The first command installs Office in the pilot group and the second for the broad group.
+The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Office to install.

 Users who run these commands must have local admin privileges on their computer and must have read permissions to the share (\\\\server\share\O365, in our case).